steawinfdox-png/steawinfdox-png/README.md

 <br>

-I'm a **self-taught programmer** and aspiring data scientist with a passion for building cool stuff, serving my community, and solving complex problems with modern tech. 💻✨
+I'm a **self-taught programmer** and aspiring data scientist with a passion for building cool stuff, serving my community, and solving complex problems with cutting-edge tech. 💻✨

 When I'm not geeking out over coding, you'll find me:
 - ✍️ Writing my first sci-fi novel